aragonzkresearch/blog/blogo-input/posts/minife.md

 A MINI-FE for IP can be used to build a system that has features similar (though not identical) to secure quadratic voting system without trusted authorities in the following way.

-Each voter $i$ has a pair of public- and secret- keys for both user $i$ in the first group and user $i$ in the second group, that is a pair for user $i$ and another for user $N+i$.
+Each voter $i$ has a pair of public- and secret- keys for both user $i$ in the first group and user $i$ in the second group, that is a pair of keys for the user $i$ and another for the user $N+i$.
-Voter $i\in[N]$ casts its preference $x_i$ computing a MINI-FE's ciphertext as it were the user $j$ of MINI-FE.
-The preferences are for instance in the domain ${1,-1}$ with the meaning of YES and NO.
+Voter $i\in[N]$ casts their preference $x_i$ computing a MINI-FE's ciphertext as the user $i$ of the first group.
+The preferences definition is flexible and could be for instance in the domain ${1,-1}$ with the meaning of 1 as YES and -1 as NO.

-At a later point, the voter $i$ chooses its weight $y_i$ and pays for it the quantity $y_i^2$ and encodes a MINI-FE's ciphertext as it were user $N+i$.
-The weight is for instance in the domain $\{1,\ldots,10\}$.
+At a later point, the voter $i$ chooses its weight $y_i$ and pays for it the quantity $y_i^2$ and encodes a MINI-FE's ciphertext as the user $N+i$ from the second group.
+The weight could be for instance defined in the domain $\{1,\ldots,10\}$.
-The ciphertexts are tallied according to the evaluation procedure of the MINI-FE protocol and thus the result is the inner-product $\sum_{i\in[N]} x_i\cdot y_i$ that measures how much the voters are in favor or against a given proposal.
+The ciphertexts are tallied according to the evaluation procedure of the MINI-FE protocol and thus the result is the inner-product $\sum_{i\in[N]} x_i\cdot y_i$ that measures how many of the voters are in favor or against a given proposal.

 The capability to cast the weights in separate ciphertexts gives more flexibility with respect to solutions in which preferences and weights are cast together: a voter first commits to its own preference and later on can decide its weight.
 The choice of the voters' weights can be even done by means of a joint discussion when the preferences are already committed and cannot be longer changed.
-Indeed, having known how much voters are going to pay for their preferences could affect a voter's preference: our solution does not suffer this issue.
+Indeed, having known how much voters are going to pay for their preferences could affect a voter's preference: our solution does not suffer from this issue.

-## MINI-FE for IP: construction
+## MINI-FE: Construction for IP

 Our construction of MINI-FE for the IP functionality is based on blinear maps and the interested reader is defered to this [preprint](https://drive.google.com/file/d/1E6bmP5yhsAleeu34bBPRwtTEvflrKJf9/view?usp=sharing) that will appear in the proceedings of International Conference on Codes, Cryptology and Information Security (C2SI), Springer, 2023.